Case Study: Illustration for Web

 I began by brainstorming concepts as to where the missing page could have disappeared to.
 Below are a few of the concepts submitted to the client for consideration.
 I work with quite rough sketches in these early stages, as I prefer to refine my work digitally.

 The client chose the first concept of a lost penguin and, after some discussion, we decided to make him a detective to fit with the purpose of the website.
 The rough sketch was refined and approved and I worked on a colour scheme to fit with the website.
 I decided to use the green of the text with the pink, orange and pale blue of the logo.
 While there were more colours that could be used in the logo, I felt that any more would be too busy and lose its impact.
-Happily, the client was happy with my initial digital version and colour scheme and the first illustration was approved.
+Happily, the client was enthusiastic about my initial digital version and colour scheme and the first illustration was approved.

 Continuing the Series